Grants at Work

 Grants & Putting Fundraising Dollars to Work

 Community Crossroads remains dedicated to supplementing our efforts by actively fundraising.
 Our employees work hard in collaboration with community partners and dedicated volunteers to host several events each year and bring in critical funds.
 The Fundraising Grant Committee awards monies for things that are not covered by Medicaid or insurance.
-In 2016, we distributed nearly $50,000 to provide supports to individuals and families.
+In Fiscal Year 2019, we distributed nearly $74,000+ to provide supports that helped hundreds individuals and families.
 Grants were used for many wonderful things and are shining examples of the ties that bind us with the community–a true public/private partnership toward making our communities places for people of all abilities to access and enjoy.

 Thanks to your support, Isabella can attend dance classes!
 Isabella is loving the dance classes!
 Due to anxiety, Isabella typically has a very difficult time separating from me, but because of her deep love for music and movement she is motivated to do these classes independently.
 They are really giving her confidence, meeting some of her sensory needs and bringing her so much joy!

 Fundraising efforts have assisted Jared and his family in renting a wheelchair van on a trip to Florida and enjoying activities including seeing the Blue Man Group!

 “Thank you for providing Taylor with a new iPad!
 We were transitioning out of the local school district, and were unable to take her iPad with us, leaving my non-verbal daughter without means to communicate.
 You stepped in and procured a new/updated iPad and the software needed for Taylor’s communication.
 She absolutely loves the new iPad, and is talking away!”